 What Is Irritable Bowel Syndrome?

-Irritable bowel syndrome (IBS) is a disorder that leads to abdominal pain and bowel changes.
+Irritable bowel syndrome (IBS) is a digestive disorder that leads to abdominal pain and bowel changes.
 It is the most common intestinal problem that causes patients to be referred to a bowel specialist (gastroenterologist).

 Causes of Irritable Bowel Syndrome

 The reasons why IBS develops are not clear, but it can occur after an infection of the intestines.
 Another trigger may be stress.
 Signals go back and forth between the bowel and brain, which affect bowel function and symptoms.
 The nerves can become more active during stress, which can cause the intestines to be more sensitive and contract more.

 IBS is twice as common in women, affecting 1 in 6 women.